8go/matrix-commander-rs/README.md

           the last slash.
 The syntax of the provided MXC URIs will be verified.
           The existance of content for the XMC URI will not be checked

+      --get-masterkey
+          Get your own master key.
+Details:: Get the master key of itself, i.e. of the 'matrix-commander-rs' user account.
+Keep this key private and safe

 PS: Also have a look at scripts/matrix-commander-rs-tui.

 ```